 Hoodies can double as head cover an important part of winter sun protection.
 Having this layer can make the rest of your sun protection easier.

 When shopping for hoodies, keeping to the deeper color choices will make them protect you from the sun easier.
-Deep blues, black, brown, green, even red, as long as it is not a pale red will block the winter sun better.
+Deep blues, black, brown, green, and even red, as long as it is not a pale red will block the winter sun better.
 Keep the hood over your head protecting your neck, ears, and head.

-There are leg guards to slip on, in short length as well as longer ones to wear under your shorts.
+There are leg guards to slip on, in short lengths as well as longer ones to wear under your shorts.
 I opt for leggings that are sun blocking.
 So many choices and so many attractive ones.
 Especially now that I know about Sun Blocking Clothing!

 While I am not sure that dresses are “basic” the sweater dresses are in!
 Worn with leggings or tights, add your trusty winter coat, and you can have sun blocking clothing winter wardrobe.
 You will be safe from the cold as well as protect yourself from UV radiation.